Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 Lewis previously ran against Jackson in 2024 House primary and lost.

+Platform: According to Lewis’s campaign page he has accused Jackson of treason due to supporting groups like the World Health Organization.
 He referred to COVID as nonsense.
 Lewis has also pledged giving no more aid to Ukraine.
 Lewis is a supporter of an anti-black hate crime bill.
-Lewis is also a supporter of reperations for black people who are descendants of enslaved Africans.
+Lewis is also a supporter of reparations for black people who are descendants of enslaved Africans.
 Lewis is also a very strong supporter of Trump and his second term.
 For more information go to Lewis’s campaign page.

 Occupation: Business consultant.